azeemdevs/PHP_best_practices/README.md

 - Solve the Most Common Programming Task print Fizz when number is divisible by 3 and print Buzz When Number is divisible by 5 and if the number is divisble by both 3 and 5 then print FizzBuzz otherwise print only the number

 - Print the First 10 ten numbers of the Fibonacci Series
+- Sum of 2 Digit Numbers without + operator.
+- Sum of digits of number